ThemeCore/ThemeCore-Project-Info/Branding/README.md

 ---

  #### While different parts of the ThemeCore project are covered by various approved open source licenses, our logos, icons, miscellaneous graphics, and other media are not.
-These files are considered commercial and proprietary in nature with respect to the ThemeCore project, fo protection of the ThemeCore brand.
+These files are [licensed as](./LICENSE.md) and considered commercial and proprietary in nature with respect to the ThemeCore project, for protection of the ThemeCore brand.

  #### As such, these forms of media have specific guidelines for both usage and reproduction.
 Any changes to the branding or policies of use for the branding will always be updated here in this repository as well as on the [ThemeCore](https://themecore.org/legal/) website.